 “Wait, what?
 Seriously?”

-She exhales heavily.
+She exhaled heavily.
 “Thanks.”

+A few minutes passed before he responded.
 No, that’s fine.
 I figured you’d bring them.
 I’ve already dog-proofed the house.

 LOL, that’s adorable.
 They’ll find something to get into no matter what you do.
 Sorry in advance.